Skip to main content

 Use the same frame 📷

-Stand in the same spot or aim toward the same view each day.
-Over time, those photos form a visual diary—different moods of the same horizon, stitched together through your eyes.
+Stand in the same spot or aim toward the same section of sky each day.

 Notice before snapping 👀